sjang1594/UMSL/CS5130/project/README.md

 1. Tile map editor : [Tile Map Editor](https://www.mapeditor.org/)
 2. Loading the map file ``tmx`` file, use this command ``pip install pytmx``

+Goal :
+Goal is to have seperate module
+1. Robot will be able to contol by human - Controllable Action
+2. Path Planning Module - Give a path to get to pick up trash

 Process :
 1. Draw the map by tile map editor
 2. Creat object layer on the wall and obstacles